 The scenario development process used overlayed two major change forces - change forces which were determined to have a high level of uncertainty and were likely to have high impact on future mobility.
 Placing these two forces on two different axes delivers a framework for four future scenarios (see image).

-Representation of how two change forces are placed in tension to create frameworks for four future scenarios.
+The scenario development process used overlayed two major change forces - change forces which were determined to have a high level of uncertainty and were likely to have high impact on future mobility.
+Placing these two forces on two different axes delivers a framework for four future scenarios (see image).